forbesye/cs373/IDB_tips_phase_1.md

     ![image](https://user-images.githubusercontent.com/8890739/134427225-d3117223-3cef-4376-b5c4-affda6c7a0e5.png)

 ## Deployment
-- Learn which AWS services you will need, and what each of them does
+- Learn which AWS services you will need, and what each of them does.
+The ones I recommmend first looking at are:
+    - Amplify for front-end deployment
+    - Certificate manager for TLS/SSL certificate (in order to get `https`)
+    - EC2 for back-end deployment (phase 2)
+    - RDS for database hosting (phase 2)
 - Set up automatic deployment on AWS through GitLab pipelines
     - AWS Amplify has useful GitLab integration with React apps
 - Have a separate development and production deployment